Donny-bla/segmentation-upsampler/paper/paper.md

 NewImage: high resolution output with defined spacing

-While the *OriginalImage* and *dx* are required inputs from the user, the sigma and isovalue parameters may necessitate further investigation to ascertain the optimal settings.
-It is important to note that the choice of these parameters can significantly impact the quality of the upsampled image and the optimal parameters depend on the geometry of the segmented object.
+The choice of $\sigma$ and $I$ parameters can significantly impact the quality of the upsampled image.
+The optimal parameters depend on the geometry of the segmented object and object-specific $(\sigma, I)$ optimisation may be needed for complex objects that have both sharp edges and smooth and curved surfaces.

 # Application
 ## Test Objects

-We used code-defined test objects to identify optimal sigma and isovalues for out upsampling algorithm.
-The most used test object is a complex shape, as shown in Figure 2 and 3.
-This complex object is used in all subsequent numerical experiments unless otherwise specified.
+We used code-defined test objects to identify optimal sigma and isovalues for the upsampling algorithm.
+The primary test object is a complex shape, as shown in Figure 2 and 3, and is used in all following numerical experiments unless otherwise specified.

 ![‘Complex’ Test Object: three-dimensional isometric projection](figure/complex_object.svg)